Knute Buehler, MD

 Dr. Buehler is on the board of directors of St. Charles Health System.
 He has been instrumental as chairman of the strategy committee in creating an innovative integrated health system that served as an important model for the recent healthcare reform in Oregon.
 He also assisted in developing a new method of continuous performance auditing for the health system, drastically improving accountability.

 Dr. Buehler was born and raised in Roseburg and earned a degree in microbiology from Oregon State University.
 At OSU, he played varsity baseball and was the university’s first Rhodes Scholar.
 After attending Oxford University, where he studied politics and economics, Knute earned his medical degree from Johns Hopkins University School of Medicine.
-He is active in national and statewide politics and represents the people of Bend as their State Representative in the Oregon legislature.
+He is active in national and statewide politics.

 Dr. Buehler enjoys hiking, skiing, economics, history, and college football.
 He is married to Patricia Buehler, MD, who is an eye surgeon in Bend and they have two children.